xiaoymin/hugo-blog/README.md

 # hugo-blogs
-This is xiaoymin's blog markdown original address, which mainly contains the experience of the author's work, and contains the open source software update information released by the author, hoping to help some developers
+This is xiaoymin's blog markdown original address, which mainly contains the experience of the author's work, and contains the open source software update information released by the author, hoping to help some developers！！！

 Blog online address: https://xiaoymin.github.io/

 first you should install [hugo](https://gohugo.io/)